 The art of making steel has been refined throughout the centuries, but the heart of the process has remained true.

-North Star BlueScope Steel LLC continues this traditional art form by combining modern engineering with ancient technology to craft high quality steel.
+North Star BlueScope Steel continues this traditional art form by combining modern engineering with ancient technology to craft high quality steel.

 The electric arc furnace is a twin shell, twin shaft AC design.
 Scrap is fed into the furnace through a pre-heated shaft.
 The furnace produces 190 tons of liquid steel every 40 minutes.
 It is engineered to allow continuous feeding of scrap and pig iron, which optimizes energy and reduces cost.